-From my very first clinical placement as an undergrad back in 2016 to now as an SLP graduate student, I’ve received some of the most exciting and unique clinical placements I could have ever hoped for!
+From my very first clinical placement as an undergrad back in 2016 to now as a certified Speech-Language Pathologist, I’ve received some of the most exciting and unique clinical placements I could have ever hoped for!
 Ranging across the broad SLP spectrum from classic child speech therapy to adult transgender voice therapy, with a mix of everything in between, I’m not sure how I’ve gotten so lucky.
-Each of my clients in every clinical placement (especially my very first client) will always hold a special place in my heart; they’ve been my constant motivation through every step of this SLP journey.
-Here’s a look at my previous and current clinical experiences!
+Each of my clients, patients, and students will always hold a special place in my heart; they’ve been my constant motivation through every step of this journey in becoming an SLP.
+Here’s a look at my previous clinical experiences and current career!

 In order to graduate with a degree in SLP in the state of Ohio and receive a license to practice, graduate students are required to also obtain audiology clinical hours.
-This semester for my audiology practicum, I’ve received a placement on an audiology team with three other graduate students working within UT’s Speech-Langauge-Hearing Clinic.
-Throughout the semester we will be performing full hearing evaluations for all incoming clinic patients.
+During my second semester of grad school, for my audiology practicum, I received a placement on an audiology team with three other graduate students working within UT’s Speech-Langauge-Hearing Clinic.
+Throughout the semester I performed full hearing evaluations for all incoming clinic patients.
 Even though audiology isn’t where my true passion lies in this profession, it’s a necessary skill for all SLPs to have because it’s within our scope of practice to also screen and evaluate our client’s hearing.
 This means that in the future I could be performing yearly student hearing screenings in a school setting.

-Because Speech-Language Pathology is a medical profession (which some people may not realize), our program is required to receive interprofessional education and training in collaboration with all other medical professions (Med, PA, OT, PT, Pharmacy, etc.) at UT.
-We’ve received interprofessional medical training once a week at the Interprofessional Simulation Center on Toledo’s medical campus through the use of standardized patients, technological simulation patients, hospital and rehabilitation simulation rooms, and education about each profession’s rolls and responsibilities on a medical team.
-I even learned how to take patient vitals (even though this wasn’t really relevant to SLP haha!).
-This experience has been so unique and has made me look really forward to working with each of these professions in the future!
+Because Speech-Language Pathology is a medical profession, our graduate program was required to receive interprofessional education and training in collaboration with all other medical profession graduate programs (Med, PA, OT, PT, Pharmacy, etc.).
+We received interprofessional medical training once a week at the Interprofessional Simulation Center on Toledo’s medical campus through the use of standardized patients, technological simulation patients, hospital and rehabilitation simulation rooms, and education about each profession’s rolls and responsibilities on a medical team.
+I even learned how to take patient vitals (even though this wasn’t really relevant to my profession HA!).
+This experience was truly unique for an SLP program!

 During my very first semester of grad school in Fall 2017, I received an off-campus clinical placement at SunBridge Preparatory School.
 On UT’s interview day last year, I had learned a little bit about this potential clinical placement and loved everything I was hearing.
 SunBridge is a school in Toledo that serves many children of low S.E.S. and works to “bridge” the gap between poverty and the ability to obtain higher education.
 I provided therapy to two students, one in 4th grade and one in 5th, and loved every second!
 By being assigned students in upper-elementary, I was able to learn so much about providing therapy that focuses heavily on reading, writing, and curriculum-based interventions.
 Many people don’t understand why an SLP would provide intervention in these content areas, even though each of these areas fall within our scope of practice.
 I loved having the opportunity to provide therapy that helped these students to build skills in these academically-based language areas that also helped them within the classroom setting.